trustoverip/tswg-trust-registry-protocol/specification/v2/core/hla.md

 resource: Passport
 ```

-In English, this corresponds to the statement: "France recognizes Germany to issue Passports."
+In English, this corresponds to the statement: "France recognizes Germany for official German Government sources and issued credentials (e.g. passport issuance)."

 ### Governance Frameworks